elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 However it's not in the interest of tech companies to help the US government become authoritarian.
 Such a system would lock tech companies into a subservient role, subject to the whims of the ruling party.
 Zuckerberg, Bezos, and Page do not want to be in the position of Jack Ma, who was likely [forced out of Alibaba](https://www.wsj.com/articles/alibabas-jack-ma-denies-beijing-forced-him-out-1537280485) by the CCP.

 In the US the balance of power between tech companies, government, and citizens is more evenly distributed than in China leading to more of a (temporary) stalemate.
-In the struggle between tech platforms and the US government the support of the public is critical, leading to caution from both groups about abusing their power.
+In the struggle between tech platforms and the US government the support of the public is critical, making both groups cautious about abusing their power.

 <!---